About the Developing Scholars Program (DSP)

 What is DSP?

 DSP offers high-achieving, serious-minded, underrepresented students research projects in their field of study with faculty mentors.
-Scholars will receive academic, social, and financial support while becoming integrated into the intellectual climate of the university through participation in the discovery and creation of new knowledge at Kansas State University.
+Scholars will receive academic, social, and financial support while becoming integrated into the intellectual climate of the university.

 What does DSP provide?